If a house is divided against itself, that house will not be able to stand.

 We married when she was 13, having been engaged for about a year.
 Stepdad wanted the marriage date kept secret.
 He was fearful that his ex-wife might thwart the marriage somehow, so he did not want the children told until the very day it was to occur.
 So, I went with what he believed he needed to do.
 The children most likely thought it was going to be a long engagement.

 Grace found out about the wedding on the actual day that it happened, about 5 hours prior.
 It was going to be just the children present with us and conducted in the pastor’s office.
 She had a basketball game that morning and when I told her the news before her game, she was miserable.
 I had to pick her up early from the game and she cried almost the whole time during the short ceremony.
-In a small office, with few people, you can imagine how hard this was to overlook.
+In the small pastor’s office, with few people, you can imagine how hard this was to overlook; I can recall the pastor seeming to be concerned, but the ceremony progressed.
 We went to celebrate that afternoon with the whole family, and she perked up only a little.
 Even using the word “perked” is a little strong.

 As is probably evident to you reading this for the first time, and as is evident to me on reflection: What a terrible idea.
 I do not believe that a child should dictate who you marry or whether you marry, but they certainly deserved to have known in advance.

 Grace was a child who did not do well with change at this time.
 If you told her in advance of an impending change, she would worry.
 If you told her right before the event, or the change, then less time to worry but less time to adjust.
 It was hard to know which way to go with her, however stepdad was insistent, and Ephesians 5:22-24.
 Caroline was an outwardly happy child regardless, and while she was surprised, she was eager for the wedding day adventure.